aws-amplify/docs/docs/ui/customization/slots.md

 ## Overview

-The use of slots allow you to pass your own markup or custom component into an Amplify UI Component.
+The use of slots allow you to pass your own markup or custom component into an Amplify UI Component